vitor-reck/people-api/README.md

 # people-api v1
-A simple REST API for people management
+Simples REST Api for people management, include basic CRUD operations on service layer architecture + repository pattern

 ## Versions
 - Java 17
-- Spring Boot 3
+- Spring Framework: Boot, Data and Web
+- Maven 3.9.6
-- PostgreSQL
+- PostgreSQL 15

 ## Prerequisites
 Need previous install of Docker and Docker-compose, if you already have installed on your system skip to the next steps: